Preeti Shenoy

 Preeti Shenoy is an Indian author, speaker and illustrator.
+She is the author of several fiction and non fiction books, including the bestselling novel Life Is What You Make It and its sequel Wake Up, Life Is Calling.
+She was nominated for the Forbes India Celebrity 100 list in 2013, 2014 and 2015.
+Shenoy began her writing career as a blogger before publishing her debut book, 34 Bubblegums and Candies (2008).
+She has since written numerous novels and relationship-themed non-fiction books and has been a keynote speaker at the Birmingham Literature Festival.

 Early life and education

 During her school years, Shenoy studied at Kendriya Vidyalaya.
 Shenoy is also a self-taught artist.

 Writing career

 After writing as a blogger, Shenoy published her first book, 34 Bubblegums and Candies, a collection of short stories based on real-life incidents.

 The second book by Shenoy, Life Is What You Make It, was published on 1 January 2011 and became a national bestseller, along with its sequel, Wake Up, Life Is Calling.

 Tea for Two and a Piece of Cake was published by RHI on 1 February 2012.

 Her fourth book, The Secret Wish List was released in October 2012.

 Her fifth book, The One You Cannot Have was released in November 2013.
 In December 2014, she released yet another fiction novel, It Happens for a Reason, the story of a single mother Vipasha.
 Her book Why We Love The Way We Do is a collection of essays on relationships.
 It's All in the Planet's was published in September 2016.
 A Hundred Little Flames was released in November 2017.
 Love A Little Stronger was released on 27 April 2018.
 The Rule Breakers was released on 17 September 2018.

 Preeti's latest book is 'All the Love you deserve', release on 17 November 2023.